surelock-labs/surelock/docs/PROTOCOL.md

 Balances are internal credits.
 Providers, clients, and the fee recipient withdraw credited funds explicitly.

+Offers and commitments live in the same `SureLock` contract. `WatcherRegistry` only authorizes watcher accounts and forwards resolution calls.

 ## Reference

 | From | Action | To |